tjbergstrom/capstone_presentation/index.md

 ![alt text](https://raw.githubusercontent.com/tjbergstrom/capstone_presentation/main/assets/LSTM.png)

-I developed the misinformation classifier with a Long Short Term Memory neural network using custom datasets of thousands of comments that I collected.
-The classifier replaces manual filtering by a professor, which was a bottleneck.
-The system also saves time by checking for duplicates and other checks.
+I developed the misinformation classifier with a Long Short Term Memory (LSTM) neural network using custom datasets of thousands of comments that I collected.
+The classifier replaces manual filtering by a professor, which was a bottleneck in their previous messaging system.

 <br>